xogoodnow/Redis_Cluster/Terraform/modules/servers/README.md

 ## What this module does

 * Creats the servers according to:
-  * The number which is given for each type (osd, rgw, mon)
+  * The number of servers for redis cluster
   * Image provided
   * Flavor provided
   * Name provided